-The EIS identifies staff whose past and present behaviour and traits may be indicators that they pose a risk to themselves and Police through future misconduct or unethical behaviour.
+The Police Early Intervention System (EIS) was established in 2012, and the system and its processes have been refined over the last few years.
+The EIS identifies staff whose past and present behaviour and traits may be indicators they pose a risk, to themselves and Police, through future misconduct or unethical behaviour.
 Early Intervention is preventative in nature and aimed at engaging with employees in a remedial and supportive manner.
 It is now well-embedded within New Zealand Police, and widely acknowledged to be a successful initiative.